zkVerify/zkverify-docs/docs/overview/06-smart_contract/02-smart_contract_functionality.md

 - Parse and unpacks message payload to get domainId, aggregationId, and proofsAggregation
 - Invokes the `registerAggregation` internal method.

-### Verify Proof Attestation Method
+### Verify Proof Aggregation Method

-This method is used by proof submitters’ contracts to verify that their proof has been attested by a published attestation.
+This method is used by proof submitters’ contracts to verify that their proof has been attested by a published aggregation.

 ```solidity
 function verifyProofAggregation(